pudly/schmopera-hugo/content/articles/in-review-bluebeards-castle-erwartung.md

 ---
-title: "In review: Bluebeard's Castle/ Erwartung"
+title: "In review: Bluebeard&#039;s Castle/ Erwartung"
 ---

 Last night I was able to check off one of my must-sees.
 For a while I felt like the only opera fan in Toronto who hadn't seen Robert Lepage's double bill of *Bluebeard's Castle/Erwartung*, but I fixed that.
 The production couldn't have brought more hype along with it, and I usually try and ignore hype so that it doesn't skew my otherwise fine enjoyment of a production.
 The rumours turned out to be true, and I was amazed.